ssahu06/powerbi_auto/README.md

 ## Pre Requisites :-
  1. PowerBI desktop installed with singed in using any email account.
- 2. Finance Visualisation and finance database in local.
+ 2. PowerBI visualisation and required database to connect.
  3. Python installed with required packages used in script.

 ## How to Run :